 Although shopping can be expensive in Strøget, visitors should walk through a long pedestrian street and one of the largest pedestrian malls in the world.
-They will probably enjoy the old speciality business and fashionable boutiques of younger generations.
+They will probably enjoy the old specialty business and fashionable boutiques of younger generations.

 Rosenborg Castle is a palace built at the beginning of the 16th century.
 You can see kings chambers there, but probably the most interesting is the 17th-century Venetian glass and Flora Danica dinnerware, among the best in the world.

-Denmark’s Supreme Court, the Prime Minister’s Office and the Danish Parliament are located in Christiansborg Palace on the Islet of Slotsholmen.
+Denmark’s Supreme Court, the Prime Minister’s Office, and the Danish Parliament are located in Christiansborg Palace on the Islet of Slotsholmen.
 The lavish reception rooms are still used for formal events.

 Visitors can get the best view of Copenhagen from the Church of our Saviour, a baroque building from the middle of the 18th century.
-If you dare, climb to the viewing platform up 400 steps but keep in mind that the last 150 are outside – you have to hold the ribbon of gold spiralling its way to the top of the church spire.
+If you dare, climb to the viewing platform up 400 steps but keep in mind that the last 150 are outside – you have to hold the ribbon of gold spiraling its way to the top of the church spire.